IsaacCavallaro/course_work/Term 2/Week 1/bases_cs_fundamentals/bases.md

 		4 decimal = 100 binary

-- Just like before, we have another digit we can increment before moving to the next place
+- Just like before, we have another digit we can increment before moving to the next place:

 		5 decimal = 101 binary